JamesPaden/css-paged-media-tutorial/docs/source/tools.rst

 * Personal rating:

-  * Same quality as with PrinceXML (since Docraptor is backed by PrinceXML)
+  * Same quality as with PrinceXML (since Docraptor is backed by PrinceXML).
   * If privacy is an issue than Docraptor is not an option.
   * Princing is based on conversion volume and appears reasonable.
 Not sure when a self-hosted version of some other professional converter is cheaper